Benedictdelatt/Python-Challenges/README.md

 Finding the average of numbers in a list — Oct 30, 2025

 Finding the largest and smallest number in a list — Oct 30, 2025

+Next Steps:

+Master conditionals and functions

+Learn how logic drives automation

+Begin experimenting with small apps and tools

+Quote I live by:

+“You can’t be a genius, billionaire, playboy, philanthropist without starting somewhere.”
+— Tony Stark